 Algae is at the centre of everything

 We cultivate and grow fish in entirely closed natural pond systems.
 For the fish to grow and thrive they need to have excellent water quality and plenty of food.
-However, you cannot put food into a pond willynilly without it upsetting the delicate natural balance.
-To resolve this we actively manage the pond’s environment to generate very high levels of algae.
-The cultured algae in the ponds generate the oxygen for the fish to grow and support a healthy micro bacterial cycle that break down all metabolic waste in the pond itself.
+However, you cannot put excess fish food into a pond willynilly without it upsetting the delicate natural balance.
+To resolve this, we actively manage the pond’s environment to generate very high levels of algae.
+The cultured algae in the ponds generate large volumes of oxygen each day for the fish to grow and to support a healthy micro bacterial cycle that will break down all metabolic waste in the pond itself.

 Carbon Capture and Offset